kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 ## Addon Setup

 ### Install the Add On
-Add this `https://github.com/kevinvincent/hassio-addons` as a custom repository as usual and click install under this Add On
+Add this `https://github.com/kevinvincent/hassio-addons` as a custom repository as usual and click install under this Add On.

 NOTE: This addon is a local build addon.
 That means that Home Assistant this will build the addon image on your HA machine so installation might take awhile.

 ### Create API Key